Quadrilateral Balancing Theorem: Another 'Van Aubel-like' theorem

 For a proof of the above, read my 2007/2008 article in the Mathematical Gazette: A Question of Balance: An Application of Centroids.

-Important: To view & manipulate the dynamic version of this result, navigate to it using the appropriate button in the ABOVE dynamic sketch; the picture below is static.
+Important: To view & manipulate the dynamic version of this result, navigate to it by clicking on the 'Link to Similar Triangles' button in the ABOVE dynamic sketch; the picture below is static.

 similar triangles